CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/noVM-00-ai-workloads.md

 ## Task 6: Explore computer vision

-Computer vision uses image-based models to enable AI to interpret visual input.
+In this task, you'll upload images and use AI-powered computer vision to identify and describe the visual content.

 1. Open a new browser tab, enter the following URL in the address bar, and then download the **computers.zip** file.